Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 4: Set-up
 I added the required packages to the script and set up the database connection.
 I also created the file for the database.
 To protect my password, I have it being pulled from a json in my homework folder.
 Hopefully this works to protect it!

+### Commit 5: Connection
+I can now connect to my database.
+This confirms that my password file is working too!